(Disclosure: Some of the links below may be affiliate links)

 I do not think it is too bad.
 At most, you will receive one dividend from each of your funds each month.
 And it is much more likely that you receive one dividend per fund per quarter since most big funds are paying dividends only each quarter.

 Since you should invest every month anyway, it should not be an issue to make a slightly bigger trade.
 And, we have already seen that for filling the tax declaration, it is generally more convenient to have a distributing fund.

 If one fund performs worse, you will need to buy more shares to bring the balance back to your target allocation.
 On the contrary, if one fund is performing well, you may want to stop investing in it or sell some shares until your allocation returns to normal.

 Receiving the dividends can give you an edge for rebalancing.
 Since you have extra cash, you can invest this cash based on where your allocation is out of balance.
 That means the dividends from your most performing fund could be reinvested in the worst performing one, bringing back balance.
 Distributed Dividends can help you rebalance!

 Now, let’s go over the main difference between Distributing Funds and Accumulating Funds.
 Whether you hold one or the other can make a tremendous difference when you reach Financial Independence.

 If you are financially independent and live on your net worth, you must use your principal to cover your expenses.
 For example, let’s say you need 4% of your principal to cover your expenses.
 And let’s say that you get 2% dividends from your funds.

 If you have only Accumulating Funds, you will need to sell 4% of your principal yearly.
-All your expenses are going to get covered by selling your funds.
+All your expenses will get covered by selling your funds.
 If you have Distributing Funds, you can cover half of your expenses by selling the funds and half of your expenses using the dividends.